tiagoCuervo/JapaNet/README.md

     python main.py --detector --mode train --numEpochs 20 --gpu 1 --minLr 1e-4
     ```

 The model hyperparameters should be supplied through appropriate flags.
-See --help for more information.
+Use --help for more information.

-# Results
+# Models

 ## Detection

 Below we present sample images showing the results of our experiments regarding the detection task.

-- learaning curves obtained from the training process of the CenterNet detection model:
+- Learning curves obtained from the training process of the CenterNet detection model:
 ![Learning curves from the CenterNet detection model](./figures/centernet_curves.png?raw=true)

+The model was trained for over 150 epochs with a batch size of 1024 using the Adam optimizer.
+We applied a reduce on plateau learning rate schedule starting from 0.01, and cyclical learning restarting about every 60 epochs.

-- predicted positions of Kuzushiji characters on a sample page obtained from the trained CenterNet:
+- Examples of the input and first three output channels from the trained CenterNet:

 ![Positions of characters on sample page predicted by CenterNet](./figures/positions.png?raw=true)

+The first channel is a heat map of the predicted center of the character.
+The brightness of the dots in the second and third channel is proportional to the predicted size of the object horizontally and vertically, respectively.
-- predicted bounding boxes obtained from the trained CenterNet:
+- Predicted bounding boxes obtained from the trained CenterNet:

 ![Bounding Boxes generated with CenterNet](./figures/boxes.png?raw=true)

-**TODO brief results?**
+Overall, the model performs nicely for small and close to average characters (left.
+Bear in mind that the small anotations on the sides of the columns are meant to be ignored by the model), but as can be seen (right), it can fail for unusually large characters (right), as these were rather uncommon on the train set.

 ## Classification